 Tons of Texture

 Finally, don’t be afraid to embrace texture.
 Farmhouse style is all about the rustic, imperfect beauty of life.
-Find beauty in the roughness of a burlap table runner, appreciate the wobbly edge of a vintage soup tureen.
+Find beauty in the roughness of a burlap table runner, and appreciate the wobbly edge of a vintage soup tureen.
 Look to the past for inspiration, and run with it.
 Don’t be afraid to embrace the unexpected!